Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Introduction

-In this paper, we give conditions that are both necessary and sufficient for the orbit of $\omega\vec{1}$ to be uniformly distributed in the torus for a.e.\ $\omega\in\R$, thereby removing the irreducibility assumption made in \cite{bufetov2020singular}.
-This is done in Section \ref{ud section}, after we recall some definitions and results on uniformly distributed sequences and linear recurrences.
-It turns out that in the case of a reducible characteristic polynomial, the singularity of a given $\Z$- or $\R$-action depends only on a component of the spectral cocycle, obtained by a restriction to what we call the \emph{minimal subspace} of a vector, see Section \ref{minimal subspace section}.
-Combining this with the ideas in \cite{bufetov2020singular} allows us to take a unified approach toward $\Z$- and $\R$-actions in Section \ref{substitutions section}.
-We obtain sufficient conditions for a substitution $\Z$-action, and for a collection of $\R$-actions including the self-similar one, to have purely singular spectrum, without assuming irreducibility or Bohr-almost periodicity, and without using the theorems of Host and Sobol (see Remark \ref{remark Baake}(c)).
-In Section \ref{examples section} we explore new examples of reducible non-Pisot substitutions with singular spectrum.
+Motivated by the connection between uniform distribution and singularity of substitutions, we study in Section \ref{ud section} (after recalling some definitions and results on uniformly distributed sequences and linear recurrences) the distribution of certain toral endomorphism orbits.
+In particular, we give conditions that are both necessary and sufficient for the orbit of $\omega\vec{1}$ to be uniformly distributed in the torus for a.e.\ $\omega\in\R$.
+This is done by exploiting the connection between toral endomorphism orbits and linear recurrences, which allows us to use a powerful theorem of van der Poorten \cite{van1981some} and Evertse \cite{evertse1984sums}.
+It turns out that in the case of a reducible characteristic polynomial, the singularity of a given substitution $\Z$- or $\R$-action depends only on a component of the spectral cocycle, which is obtained by a restriction to what we call the \emph{minimal subspace} of a vector, see Section \ref{minimal subspace section}.
+Then, following some of the ideas of \cite{bufetov2020singular}, we obtain in Section \ref{substitutions section} sufficient conditions for a substitution $\Z$-action, and for a collection of $\R$-actions including the self-similar one, to have purely singular spectrum, without assuming irreducibility or Bohr-almost periodicity, and without using the theorems of Host and Sobol (see Remark \ref{remark Baake}(c)).
+In addition, these conditions depend on a non-pointwise Lyapunov exponent, enabling us to explore new examples of reducible non-Pisot substitutions with singular spectrum in Section \ref{examples section}.